Albania under Serbia in the Middle Ages: Religious Society

 The Shirgj Church was built in two phases, starting in 1290 by Helen of Serbia.
 The Chronicle of the Priest of Duklja suggests that the monastery was built upon a church used as a royal mausoleum for several predominately Catholic members of the Serbian Vojislavljević dynasty of Duklja including Mihailo I, Constantine Bodin, Dobroslav, Vladimir and Gradinja.
 Inscriptions by the Serbian King Stefan Milutin suggest that major construction works also commenced in 1318, suggesting that the monastery was not completely built at a single point in time.
 A document dated 22 October 1330 mentions the monastery as the rendezvous point of the king of Rascia with ambassadors of Ragusa.
 In another document dated 1333, the monastery is mentioned as the customs' place of the kingdom of Rascia.

-In 1219 the seat of the Serbian Orthodox Church was set in Peja, Dukagjin, located in modern-day Kosovo after the church obtained autocephalous or independent jurisdictional status.